 4. Invest in Advertising

 If you are in a hurry to reach the top spot and you have the moolah to spare, you can opt for paid ads on TikTok.
 TikTok has recently launched a formal advertising program that is available at a premium.
 As of now, TikTok ads have a starting price of $10/1000 views.
 You’ll have to shell out a minimum of $500 on a campaign.

 Before you invest in TikTok advertising, we have a word of caution for you.
 Advertising on TikTok is still in a nascent stage.
 It hasn’t been explored or exploited as widely as on Facebook and YouTube.
-This could be a blessing in disguise as there aren’t many brands clamouring for audience attention yet.
+This could be a blessing in disguise, as there aren’t many brands clamoring for audience attention yet.

-Still, it’s best not to harbour unrealistic dreams of sky-rocketing your sales ROI via advertising on TikTok.
+Still, it’s best not to harbor unrealistic dreams of skyrocketing your sales ROI via advertising on TikTok.
 Rather, measure your advertising ROI in terms of improved awareness and engagement.

 Not that we’re trying to scare you away, but advertisers will find TikTok audiences harder to please than the ones on Instagram or Facebook.
 Youngsters are using TikTok as a means of self-expression.
 They aren’t inclined to check out commercials or brands, in general.

-You will have to incentivise TikTokers to click on your ad.
-Tickle their curiosity or let their favourite influencers take over your channel for a day.
+You will have to incentivize TikTokers to click on your ad.
+Tickle their curiosity or let their favorite influencers take over your channel for a day.
 Ads based on viral content such as trending hashtag challenges seem to gain traction faster on TikTok.
 Refrain from promotional ad copy as it holds little appeal for TikTok users.